Fernie-Hacks/Fernie-Hacks/README.md

 ### Hi there 👋
 My name is Fernando Gonzalez I'm a Software Engineer for AT&T where I do Set-Top Box development along with micro-services to provide data to the STB.
+It seems that everyone is too lazy to call me by my first name, including my parents.
+Most people use Fernie when trying to take my attention, feel free to do the same.
+I do it myself when chatting in the third person with my subconscious 🙃

 - 🔭 I’m currently working on improving my front-end skills and playing around with frameworks to create apps in different platforms with a single codebase.
 - 👯 I’m looking to collaborate with someone to create a streaming channel to develop things live.